jckarter/clay/doc/primitives-reference.md

     [R]
     Record?(static R) : Bool;

-`Record?` returns true if `R` is a symbol that names a record type, false if `R` is not a symbol or is a non-record-type symbol.
+`Record?` returns true if `R` is a symbol that names a record type, or false if `R` is not a symbol or is a non-record-type symbol.

 #### <a name="recordfieldcount"></a>RecordFieldCount